dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1247: Moral education is crucial for personal growth.
+### T1247: Values like compassion and respect are essential for growth.

 |Support|
 |---|